 6. Maintain a parallel self-focused life

 A new mommy may need to be there for her child at all times in the initial weeks or months.
 However, if your children are old enough to be ok without you around them, try to connect with your friends.
 Remember that you have to be there for yourself too.
 You can indulge in a hobby or try a new one.
 Do anything that makes you happy.
 It is also okay to hire a babysitter in case you have to do something for yourself.

 7. Develop a sense of humor

 Once you become a mother, your life changes drastically.
 You will experience moments when everything may seem chaotic beyond control.
 In such times, having a good sense of humor will help you look at things from a different perspective.
-See the funny side of things can make situations less stressful and more manageable.
+Seeing the funny side of things can make situations less stressful and more manageable.

 8. Be patient with your child